 - Minimising lane-sharing between general traffic and light rail vehicles

 Our visualisation team worked alongside the design team to continually optimise different parts of the project.
 They confirmed data accuracy and accessibility for use in 3D software packages and provided a common design to work from.
 The team achieved increased levels of detail by combining various digital datasets to create one comprehensive model.

-The animations also helped to maintain the excitement around the project as the community and stakeholders could see the positive impact it would have on their city.
+The animations also helped to maintain the excitement around the project, as it enabled the community and stakeholders to visualise the positive impact it would have on their city.